126.96.36.199 Overlapping Consensus on Behaviour

 This diagram illustrates that many “comprehensive moral conceptions”, such as religions, can be compatible with a consensus on one standard of socially-acceptable behaviour – which includes the Golden Rule and many, but not all, agreed human rights.
 Many aspects of religion do not affect people’s behaviour towards others.

 Compliance with the Golden Rule is at the heart of this concept of acceptable behaviour.
-In the negative form stated by Karen Armstrong, the Golden Rule requires tolerance – and sympathy is not required or assumed: simply avoiding doing to other people what you don’t want done to yourself.
+It only requires tolerance and sympathy is not required or assumed: simply avoiding doing to other people what you don’t want done to yourself.

-This formulation only requires a minimum level of empathy for another human being.
-It is sufficient to avoid friction and violence, even where people don’t want to have much interaction with members of other communities – though people may have higher expectations from those they know well (4.3.2).
+This formulation of the Golden Rule is sufficient to avoid friction and violence, even where people don’t want to have much interaction with members of other communities – though people may have higher expectations from those they know well (4.3.2).

 In his book Political Liberalism, John Rawls described a set of beliefs as a “comprehensive moral conception” (p.
 13).
 Dr. Jan Garrett wrote a short overview of Rawls’s thinking, entitled Rawls’ Mature Theory of Social Justice, which was available in January 2019 at http://people.wku.edu/jan.garrett/ethics/matrawls.htm.

-This page is intended to form part of Edition 4 of the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/4421.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/4421.htm